-The construction regions are further split into ten construction zones as outlined in Table 2.1 and illustrated by the Drawings in Appendix C).
+The construction regions are further split into ten construction zones as outlined in Table 2-1Table 2-1 and illustrated by the Drawings in Appendix C).

-Construction Regions and Zones Overview of Main Construction Features / Activities NORTHERN CONSTRUC Cuts and fills of structu from the southern regi TION REGION - Chainage 0 - Chainage 3635 Iral fill are balanced in the northern region, with buttress fill to be imported on once the tunnel and bridge are complete.
-Zone 1- Chainage 0 - 350 • Northern tie-in to existing SH3 on alignment Note: Zone includes additional 400m on the existing SH3 for construction works which will cross over into Zone 2 Zone 2 - Chainage 350 - 2375 Cuts and fills, drainage works Establishment and operation of main construction yard Stream diversions Access tracks / haul roads Spoil disposal site Zone 3 - Chainage 2375 - 3400 Cuts and fills, including a large fill on the tunnel approach Drainage works Piling under fills Temporary storage of fill material Stream diversions Access tracks / haul roads Bridge construction, which will comprise: Access to the bridge works site Earthworks for the bridge abutments and supporting MSE walls.
+Construction Regions Overview of Main Construction Features / Activities and Zones NORTHERN CONSTRUC TION REGION - Chainage 0 - Chainage 3635 aral fill are balanced in the northern region, with buttress fill to be imported on once the tunnel and bridge are complete.
+Zone 1- Chainage 0 - 350 Northern tie-in to existing SH3 on alignment Note: Zone includes additional 400m on the existing SH3 for construction Norks which will cross over into Zone 2 Zone 2 - Chainage 350 - 2375 Cuts and fills, drainage works Establishment and operation of main construction yard Stream diversions Access tracks / haul roads Spoil disposal site Zone 3 - Chainage 2375 - 3400 Cuts and fills, including a large fill on the tunnel approach Drainage works Piling under fills Temporary storage of fill material Stream diversions Access tracks / haul roads Bridge construction, which will comprise: Access to the bridge works site Earthworks for the bridge abutments and supporting MSE walls.
 In-situ pour concrete Steel erection and deck slab construction Zone 4 - Chainage 3400 - 3635 (the tunnel) Tunnel portal construction Tunnel construction yard establishment and operation Tunnelling operations Installation of tunnel lighting, ventilation etc. Construction of tunnel control room and water tanks

-Construction Regions and Zones Overview of Main Construction Features / Activities SOUTHERN CONSTRUCTION REGION - Chainage 3635 to Chainage 5955 Excess fill from the southern zone will amount to approximately 145,000m of structural fill and unsuitable material.
-This will likely be moved from the south to the north or taken to nearby spoil disposal sites depending on the construction programme.
+Construction Regions and Zones Overview of Main Construction Features / Activities Excess fill from the sou unsuitable material.
+Th TION REGION - Chainage 3635 to Chainage 5955 othern zone will amount to approximately 145,000m of structural fill and is will likely be moved from the south to the north or taken to nearby spoil ing on the construction programme.
 Zone 5 - Chainage 3635 - 4150 Large cut and fill works between the tunnel and the bridge Access tracks Drainage works Zone 6 - Chainage 4150 - 4270 (the bridge) Access tracks to the bridge work site Bridge construction yard establishment and operation Bridge construction, which will comprise: Piling works In-situ pour concrete Steel erection Deck slab construction Zone 7 - Chainage 4270 - 4825 Cuts and fills Access tracks Drainage works Zone 8 - Chainage 4825 - 5250 Cuts and fills Drainage works Access tracks Southern tie-in to existing SH3 Zone 9 - Chainage 5250 - 5955 Cuts and fills Drainage works Access tracks Tie-in to existing SH3 Zone 10 (no Chainage) Spoil disposal site